jadams/o365spray/README.md

 > WARNING: ActiveSync user enumeration is performed by submitting a single authentication attempt per user.
 If ActiveSync enumeration is run with password spraying, the tool will automatically reset the lockout timer prior to the password spray -- if enumeration is run alone, the user should be aware of the authentication attempts and reset the lockout timer manually.

+Office.com enumeration identifies users based on the `IfExistsResult` value returned from Microsoft.
+It appears that both 0 and 6 are valid response codes that indicate a real user.
+The response code 5 also indicates a real user, but based on the articles listed under Office.com in the Acknowledgments section, it appears that this response code might indicate this account is personal.
+As a result, the tool will print a user with an IfExistsResult value of 5 tagged `PERSONAL_ACC`, but will not add it to the valid_users.txt results file.
+The goal here is to avoid automatically adding these users to a list that will be used for password spraying, but provide the information so that the user can be manually added to the password spraying list if required/desired.

 OneDrive user enumeration relies on the target user(s) to have previously logged into OneDrive.
 If a valid user has not yet used OneDrive, their account will show as 'invalid'.
 This appears to be a viable solution for user enumeration against federated realms.